 Yifan Zhou first became intrigued by exoplanets upon seeing one in a Hubble Space Telescope image during a college research project.
 Today, he leverages high-precision data from that same space telescope to support his own observational technique for exploring distant worlds.
 Yifan measures how much mass young exoplanets gain over time, and maps the cloud… Continue Reading

 Samantha Trumbo strives to unveil the mysteries hidden within the ice-covered, subsurface ocean of Europa (one of Jupiter’s four Galilean moons).
 Her main goal is to clarify the origins and behavior of Europa’s surface chemistry—using telescope observations to disentangle traces of native oceanic components from those associated with materials derived from the volcanoes of the… Continue Reading

-The Heising-Simons Foundation is proud to regularly see many of its grantee partners featured in media outlets across the country, providing an expert voice on a timely issue or being highlighted for their accomplishments and hard work.
-Here are some news items that have featured our grantees over the past month.
+The Heising-Simons Foundation is proud to regularly see its grantee partners featured in media outlets across the country, providing an expert voice on a timely issue or being highlighted for their accomplishments and hard work.
+Here are some news items that have featured our grantees in January 2020.